Three weeks before Christmas, Wolfgang Dircks died while watching television. His body wasn’t discovered until five years later.

 What is God’s cure for loneliness?
 Ultimately, it’s him.
 He alone can fulfill the deep longing of our heart for complete understanding, acceptance and love.
 God provides this ultimate cure for loneliness through the gospel, the good news that Jesus gave up his life to pay for our sins and open the way for reconciliation and eternal fellowship with God.

 But the gospel cure for loneliness will not be completed until we pass from this world into the very presence of God.
 Until then, we have a natural, God-created need for deep human relationships.
 As God proclaimed at creation, “It is not good that the man should be alone.”

 What this means is that although God himself is the long-term cure for loneliness, you and I are his short-term cure.

 This is why there are hundreds of passages in Scripture calling us to be channels of his love and compassion into the lives of those around us … into the lives of people like Wolfgang and Scout.

-Here are a few ways you can be part of God’s short-term cure for loneliness this Christmas.
+Here are five ways you can be part of God’s short-term cure for loneliness this Christmas.